nekr0z/matebook-applet/README.md

 ### Huawei-WMI driver
 Starting with version 1.2 the best way to get the matebook-applet working is to install [Huawei-WMI driver](https://github.com/aymanbagabas/Huawei-WMI) by [Ayman Bagabas](https://github.com/aymanbagabas).
 You'll need at least version 3.0 of his driver.
 Be advised that the driver is only compatible with Linux kernel 5.0 or later.

 After installing the driver you may start using the matebook-applet right away.
 However, it will only be able to display the current settings, not change them.
 In order to do that you either need to run the applet as root (absolutely not recommended), or make sure all the necessary files (the hooks in `/sys/devices/platform/huawei-wmi` as well as `/etc/default/huawei-wmi/` directory) are user-writable.
-A good way to set everything up is to make use of [Rouven Spreckels](https://github.com/n3vu0r)' awesome [project](https://github.com/qu1x/huawei-wmi):
+A good way to set everything up is to make use of [Rouven Spreckels](https://github.com/n3vu0r)' awesome [project](https://github.com/qu1x/huawei-wmi).
+Debian users will have if installed from the abovementioned repository, the rest can:
 ```
 $ git clone https://github.com/qu1x/huawei-wmi.git
 $ cd huawei-wmi/generic
- or
-$ cd huawei-wmi/debian

 $ sudo make install
 ```
 You may need to re-login for adding your user to group to take effect.

-Debian users may download `.deb` package from [releases page](https://github.com/nekr0z/matebook-applet/releases).

 ### Embedded controller scripts